danellopes/SFSingleton/README.md

 However, this technique may not be applicable in all environments.
 For example, in Salesforce, developers do not have control over the threads that the platform runs on.
 As a result, it's not possible to implement a Per-Thread Singleton in this context.
 This is a limitation to consider when choosing the appropriate design pattern for a given application.

+### Ambient Context

+The Ambient Context is a design pattern that allows global access to a specific piece of information in the system.
+It is a method where you segregate the execution context of the code, providing a distinct value of a property for that particular context.
+For instance, in a house-building project, the wall height on the ground floor might be 3000 units, while on the first floor it might be 3500 units.
+The Ambient Context pattern allows the software to respond appropriately to the context it is operating within.

+This pattern is extremely useful because it allows for the creation of context layers.
+These layers can dynamically change the software's behavior based on the current context.
+This is particularly beneficial when used in a Singleton pattern, as it prevents developers from creating multiple instances of context properties that should be unique within the system.

+Despite its usefulness, the Ambient Context technique is not suitable for all environments.
+For example, in Salesforce, developers don't have the ability to control or separate the execution context at runtime.
+This limitation highlights the importance of selecting the correct design pattern based on the specific requirements and constraints of the software environment.

 If you're interested in the [udemy course](https://www.udemy.com/course/design-patterns-csharp-dotnet) by [Dmitri Nesteruk](https://www.udemy.com/user/dmitrinesteruk/).